SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 For more details, refer to the ABAP Keyword Documentation [here (Standard ABAP documentation)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abendynamic_programming_scrty.htm).

-To try the example out, create a demo class named `zcl_some_class` and paste the code into it.
+To try the example out, create a demo class named `zcl_demo_abap` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example uses  objects of the ABAP cheat sheets repository and is set up to display output in the console.
 It covers the following aspects:
 - Dynamic `WHERE` clause and specifying the data object holding external input as operand and literal
 - Verifying input for not allowed database table access